1. Property photo 1 of 48

 The primary ensuite occupies the mezzanine level above the bedroom and offers a distinctive space that complements the character of the hop kiln conversion.
 Twin skylights fill the room with natural light and highlight the exposed beams that outline the original structure.

-The suite includes a freestanding bath set against tiled surrounds, a contemporary basin with useful storage, a WC and a heated towel rail which together provide a well-appointed and comfortable arrangement.
+The suite includes a freestanding bath set against tiled surrounds, a contemporary basin with useful storage, a WC and a heated towel rail which together provide a well appointed and comfortable arrangement.
 The generous layout allows for ease of movement and creates a calm setting for daily routines.
+This bathroom was rebuilt following the 2013 fire related reinstatement works.
 Accessed via the spiral staircase, this unique room enhances the individuality and appeal of the principal suite.

 The second bedroom